Suw4r/Applied-CIS-Benchmarks-to-Harden-AWS-EC2-Lab/Documentation/Methodology.md

 ## Environment Setup
 1. Created an AWS account and launched an EC2 instance
-2. Selected [Ubuntu](Screenshots/Choosing_ubuntu) for Application and OS Images
+2. Select [Ubuntu](Screenshots/Choosing_ubuntu) for Application and OS Images
-3. Created an EC2 keypair for access via SSH
+3. Create a EC2 keypair for access via SSH
 4. Go to the loaction of the EC2 key:
 ```bash
 cd C:\Users\Suwar\Desktop\Websites